emre-h/TOGG-Case-Study/README.md

 **1.0 directory**:

 It has Android.bp to make a HAL package.
-It generates shared object and Java code to include things in `types.hal`.
+It generates shared object and Java code to include properties in `types.hal`.

 `types.hal`: Has `VehicleProperty` definitions that inherited from AOSP.
 Also has a custom vendor property that not used in this case study.

-For e.g. `Simulator.cpp` can access device properties by this file via including
+`Simulator.cpp` can access device properties by this file via including generated header of it:
 ```c
 #include "togg/emre/vehicle/1.0/types.h"
 ```

 **Android.bp**:

 This one has Soong instructions to build complete custom VHAL.
 Includes shared libraries from AOSP and HAL package that mentioned above.
-The important part is it has "overrides" declaration which overrides AOSP default VHAL service and emulator VHAL service.
+The important part is "overrides" declaration which overrides AOSP default VHAL service and emulator VHAL service.

 **SELinux Policy**